muneebazam/uw-ai-agents/Sudoku/README.md

 Sudoku
 ======

-Backtracking search algorithm implementation to solve a Sudoku puzzle
+Backtracking search algorithm implementation to solve a Sudoku board.

 The *Sudoku_Problems/* directory contains 10 test instances for each number of pre-filled spots on the Sudoku board ranging from 1 to 71.